Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 has the function of _generating_ or _manipulating_ that workspace, but it stands "outside" of that workspace.
 The workspace would have no knowledge of ephemeral objects such as the transport in here.

+### Predefined Actions

 The way the action was created in `Snippet10` is via a the regstration of _predefined_ action.
+Its body is not persisted in a workspace, and therefore must be explicitly registered before it can be used.

 @@@ note